 In recent years it has been possible to examine the instrument in much greater detail.
 Several teams of experts have conducted important research and have surveyed the interior.
 A more complete inventory of the contents of the organ became possible when it was dismantled by the organ builder William Drake and his colleagues in 1998.
-It is now clear that, despite significant alterations during the course of the nineteenth century, much of the eighteenth century instrument survives.
+It then became clear that, despite significant alterations during the course of the nineteenth century, much of the eighteenth century instrument survived.

-The restoration is intended to return to Bridge’s original scheme of 1735 by repairing the pipes and mechanisms that survive, and replicating those that have been lost.
-The layout, keyboard compasses, stop-list, actions and winding (all of which can be established with confidence) will be Bridge’s, and the casework will be restored to its original appearance and finish.
+The restoration has returned to Bridge’s original scheme of 1735 by repairing the pipes and mechanisms that survived, and replicating those that had been lost.
+The layout, keyboard compasses, stop-list, actions and winding (all of which could be established with confidence) are Bridge’s, and the casework has been restored to its original appearance and finish.

-The approach to the restoration is dictated by the organ itself.
+The approach to the restoration was dictated by the organ itself.

 Bridge’s pipes were designed to ‘speak’ in a certain way, and his mechanisms to work in a particular way.
-This will require a scrupulous and considered restoration embodying best contemporary conservation practice.
+This required a scrupulous and considered restoration embodying best contemporary conservation practice.

-The case is an important piece of eighteenth century furniture and its conservation is a significant project in its own right.
+The case is an important piece of eighteenth century furniture and its conservation was a significant project in its own right.
 It is made of mahogany and the exuberantly carved double serpentine front is one of only eight ever made to that pattern and by far the largest.
 This is a rare form of case and one that is distinctly English from the second quarter of the eighteenth century.
-When it is restored, it will complete the west end of the nave.
+Its restoration completes the west end of the nave.

-Remarkably, there have been only two major alterations to the case in its long history: the console, which was cut away on both sides in order to insert a Victorian keyboard; and alterations to the high level ‘shoulders’ to mask the insertion of the Swell in 1852.
-Both these alterations will be restored to the original 1735 scheme.
+Remarkably, there had been only two major alterations to the case in its long history: the console, which was cut away on both sides in order to insert a Victorian keyboard; and alterations to the high level ‘shoulders’ to mask the insertion of the Swell in 1852.
+Both these alterations have been restored to the original 1735 scheme.

-The case is in a very poor condition.
-The carving and woodwork has been neglected for 150 years and a number of sections are broken.
+The case was in a very poor condition.
+The carving and woodwork had been neglected for 150 years and a number of sections were badly broken.